Atlanta, United States

 Taxis and rideshare: Uber and Lyft are widely used and generally comfortable.
 Occasional driver discomfort exists, as it does in any city — but nothing systematic enough to plan around.
 MARTA is the smarter choice for a Midtown night anyway: the Arts Center station drops you into the gay village for $2.50, no surge pricing, no parking drama.

-Late night: Midtown is broadly safe and visibly queer-friendly after dark, but situational awareness matters — particularly around Ponce de Leon Avenue and the blocks east toward Old Fourth Ward.
+Late night: Midtown is broadly safe and visibly welcoming after dark, but situational awareness matters — particularly around Ponce de Leon Avenue and the blocks east toward Old Fourth Ward.
 The BeltLine is well-trafficked during daylight and early evening; use judgment on less-lit stretches past midnight.

 Cheshire Bridge Road and leather spaces: Heretic and the Atlanta Eagle on Ponce are tight-knit, community-oriented spaces that are largely self-policing around consent and conduct.
 Newcomers are welcomed but expected to read the room.
 If you're unsure about anything, ask a bartender — they're refreshingly direct and not precious about it.